nccgroup/Berserko/README.md

 The *Plain hostnames considered part of domain* option, if selected, means that Kerberos authentication will be attempted against hosts which are specified by 'plain hostnames' (i.e. hostnames that are not qualified with the domain).
 The main reason you might want to disable this would be if your machine was joined to a different domain from the one being authenticated against using Berserko (in which case, plain hostnames probably refer to hosts in the domain to which you are joined).

+### Delegation ###
+Some applications use Kerberos delegation on the server side to forward the client's identity to other servers (but there isn't an easy way to determine from the client side if this is in use).

+Berserko does support this, but there is a catch.
+Delegation only works if the user has a *forwardable* TGT (ticket-granting ticket).
+The Java implementation of Kerberos sadly doesn't provide a way to programmatically specify that a forwardable ticket should be acquired.
+This can only be done by adding an appropriate entry to the *krb5.conf* configuration file.

+So, for delegation to work, Berserko has to be pointed at a suitable *krb5.conf* file, and there are two possible approaches here.

+The easiest thing to do, and the **recommended approach** is to use the *Create krb5.conf file* button.
+This will create a suitable file for you at a location of your choice.
+You can put it in a temporary directory, or your project directory, or wherever.
+But the same file can be reused indefinitely, so it might make sense to put it somewhere more permanent.
+The *Change* button lets you select a different file to be used.

+If you're interested, the *krb5.conf* file which is created is very simple, and will have the following contents:

+    [libdefaults]
+	    forwardable = true

+Alternatively, you could use the *Change* button to point at an existing *krb5.conf* file on the system.
+The only reason you might want to do this would be if there were other important Kerberos settings in this file that you wanted to be picked up by Berserko (which should work OK in theory, but has not been tested in practice).
+Note that the default location for this file on Linux is `/etc/krb5.conf` - other operating systems are less likely to have one.
+If you are pointing to an existing *krb5.conf* file, make sure you edit it to enable forwarding - add `forwardable = true` to the `[libdefaults]` section (or individually for each realm).
+But be careful.
+Asking Berserko to create the file for you is going to be the better option 99% of the time.

+If you want to know whether your delegation configuration is successful, use the *Check current config* button.
+This will tell you whether the *krb5.conf* file has been located, and whether the *forwardable* setting is correct.
+Note also that Berserko will tell you whether or not it successfully acquired a forwardable TGT when you use the *Test credentials* button.

+It's a good idea to make sure that you have a forwardable ticket *before* you start to use an application.
+It seems that IIS can cache the authentication status of a user on the server side in such a way that switching from a non-forwardable ticket to a forwardable one won't work.

 #### Logging ####
 The *Alert Level* and *Logging Level* can be configured here, to either NONE, NORMAL or VERBOSE.

 *Alert Level* controls the amount of information sent to Burp's *Alerts* tab.

 *Logging Level* controls the amount of information sent to Berserko's standard output (this can be viewed on the *Extender* tab).
 Note that increasing the *Logging Level* to VERBOSE will cause more information to be provided about any errors or exceptions that might occur.

+### Bugs ###
+* If the UI for the Berserko tab doesn't display properly, try using Burp's Metal theme.

 ### Limitations ###
 * Berserko won't play particularly nicely with Burp's own *Platform Authentication* feature.
 It's OK to have Platform Authentication enabled, but don't configure it for any of the hosts that require Kerberos (rather than NTLM) authentication.